Which Type of Dedicated Server Storage to Choose: NVMe, SATA SSD, or HDD?

 For modern use cases, not surprisingly, SSD is increasingly being used as the primary storage infrastructure choice.
 It’s a no brainer that SSDs can write data much more quickly than HDDs, but how about NVMe SSD versus SATA SSD?
 SSDs communicate with the rest of a server system via either the SATA or NVMe protocol.
 Let’s provide a quick comparison between SATA SSDs and NVMe SSDs.

 Non-Volatile Memory Express, or NVMe for short, is a technology that even further enhances solid state drive performance.
 Compared to conventional SATA SSD storage methods, it is a quicker and even more effective method of writing and retrieving data from SSDs.
-In short, NVMe SSD storage technology may further assist in lowering latency, increasing data transfer speeds, and enhancing performance and reliability all around, but let’s elaborate on its characteristics and benefits in more detail in this blog article.
+In short, NVMe SSD storage technology may further assist in lowering latency, increasing data transfer speeds, and enhancing performance and reliability all around, but let’s elaborate on its characteristics and benefits in more detail in this article.

 Based on its architecture, NVMe SSD will always be quicker than SATA SSDs.
 Even though they both employ NAND memory to store the data, the speed of delivery will not be equal due to the way in which the data is transported.
 Although data is sent through a SATA controller, the speed at which it may be moved is slowed down by data transmission overhead.